-Massive multiplayer online games (MMOs), such as World of Warcraft, Guild Wars 2, Neverwinter, and Eve Online, are also very popular and bring together many social aspects as well as the regular physical and mental ones that video gaming demands.
+Massive multiplayer online games (MMOs), such as World of Warcraft, Guild Wars 2, Neverwinter, Elder Scrolls online, and Eve Online, are also very popular and bring together many social aspects as well as the regular physical and mental ones that video gaming demands.
 The players of these games inhabit persistent online worlds that evolve and change as players interact with them, and they encompass a microcosm of social conventions, economies, and shared experiences.

 Online communities are communities of practice